Welcome to the Sixth Episode of Trees & Lines: Fresh Perspectives on Utility Vegetation Management!

 The Challenges of a Heavily Regulated State

 Although the NYPA is a state-owned utility, there are still regulations that must be complied with.
 Some of these regulations include protections for wetlands and the use of herbicides.
 Using herbicides can become quite a tricky situation as every state has different regulations.
 For example, just because an herbicide is approved for use in one state it does not mean it can be used in another.
 In New York specifically, utilities must have herbicides approved by the state even after they have been approved by the EPA.
-These regulations are enforced by New York’s Department of Public Service, and they specify that there must be a long-range vegetation management system in place.
+These regulations are enforced by New York’s Department of Environmental Conservation.
+The New York State Public Service Commission also specifies that there must be a long-range vegetation management system in place.
 Being a state agency, the NYPA is exempt from this.
-However, the NYPA chooses to comply by having a well-established vegetation management plan and taking steps to fulfill wetland and herbicide regulations.
+However, the NYPA chooses to comply by having a well-established vegetation management plan and taking steps to fulfill all regulations including wetland and herbicide regulations.

 How is GIS Used in Vegetation Management?

 One downside to this process is that Lew is finding that the compatibles have become much too dense.
 The reason for concern is that the density causes the non-compatibles to become hidden, making it more difficult to identify them among the compatibles.
 To combat this issue, Lew is focusing on making access for crews easier by mowing narrow strips (5 – 10 ft wide) under conductors.
-With this strategy, the escapes will remain alive and be able to penetrate the compatibles easily.
+With this strategy, the escapes will be easier to identify and the crews will be able to penetrate the compatibles easily to target the non-compatibles.
 Lew has been able to implement this effectively in New York.
 However, we know that there are different rules and regulations around the country.
 And so, the question remains: could this process be applied in other regions?
 Lew believes it is possible if utilities have “…a true understanding of the principles of vegetation management.”
 “Integration vegetation management should be able to be done across North America” Lew states.
 In fact, Phil explains, “The Power Authority is one of eight utilities that have achieved the right-of-way steward accreditation for excellence in IVM” and this group “is spread all across the country.”

 Bats, Pollinator, Herbicide and Drone Research

 Vegetation management has continued to change over the years.
 Because of the constant evolvement of the field, research is critical.
 For instance, Lew is currently researching how endangered bat populations are impacted by tree cutting and right-of-way management.
 The second topic of research Lew is involved in is pollinator research.
-New York is currently working toward upgrading its systems to shift to a more renewable approach to doing business.
-Because of this change, mats are being put on the ground for up to twelve months.
+New York is currently working toward upgrading and rebuilding its transmission systems to shift to handle a more renewable approach to doing business.
+Because of this change, during construction mats are being put on the ground for up to twelve months.
 Lew is looking into the impact these mats have on insects and pollinators.
-Together with the State University of New York College of Environmental Science and Forestry, Lew is asking: When the mats are pulled out, will the pollinators be able to return?
+Together with the Electric Power Research Institute, (EPRI), Payne is asking: When the mats are pulled out, will the pollinators be able to return or was there any impact on the pollinator population?
 Another area of research Lew is involved in is in testing the application of herbicides using drone technology.
 Currently, Lew is researching whether drones can be used in areas where it is difficult for crews to work.
 Using drones could facilitate the herbicide process and make operations more efficient.

 Lidar (Light Detection and Ranging)

-Lew shared that he currently only uses LIDAR (Light Detection and Ranging) on a quarter of his system every year.
-This means that it is only available to him for four years.
-When asked where he would invest capital if his IVM budget was doubled, Lew responded by saying that he would use LIDAR for his entire system.
-By using LIDAR in this way, Lew explains that he could track changes better.
+Payne shared that he currently only uses LIDAR (Light Detection and Ranging) on a quarter of his system every year.
+This means that it is only available to him every four years.
+When asked where he would invest capital if his IVM budget was doubled, Payne responded by saying that he would use LIDAR for his entire system every year.
+By using LIDAR in this way, Payne explains that he could track changes better.

 Getting Involved in the Industry